giancarlo-garbagnati/giancarlo-garbagnati2.github.io/_posts/2017-01-22-Hello-World.md

 <!-- more -->

-No, that's it for now.
+That's it for now.
 My next post should cover my recent foray into New York's MTA turnstile data (week 1 of Metis).